massoncheg/forgejo-docs/docs/admin/database-preparation.md

 origin_url: 'https://github.com/go-gitea/gitea/blob/abe8fe352711601fbcd24bf4505f7e0b81a93c5d/docs/content/installation/database-preparation.en-us.md'
 ---

 You need a database to use Forgejo.
-Forgejo supports PostgreSQL (>=12), MySQL (>=8.0) or MariaDB (>=10.0), SQLite, and MSSQL (>=2012 SP4).
-This page will guide into preparing database.
+Forgejo supports PostgreSQL (>=12), MySQL (>=8.0) or MariaDB (>=10.0), and SQLite.
+This page will guide into preparing the database.
 Only PostgreSQL and MySQL/MariaDB will be covered here since those database engines are widely-used in production.
 If you plan to use SQLite, you can ignore this chapter.

 Database instance can be on same machine as Forgejo (local database setup), or on different machine (remote database).